Perfect Picnic Spots in State Parks and Natural Areas

 2 Eno River State ParkDurhamSee on map

-The park, a 3,900-acre sanctuary with five access areas, offers a multitude of picnic sites for hikers and boaters alike.
+The park, a 4,000-plus-acre sanctuary with five access areas, offers a multitude of picnic sites for hikers and boaters alike.
 Beavers, river otters, whitetail deer and even mink have been seen here.
-At least 61 species of fish call the Eno river home.
+At least 61 species of fish call the Eno River home.

 3 Merchants Millpond State Park

 An enchanted forest of bald cypress trees and Spanish moss beckon visitors.
 From the millpond’s shallow waters to the dark swamp, where the forest of cypress and tupelo gum thickens, Merchants Millpond State Park is a nature lover’s dream.

 4 New River State ParkLaurel SpringsSee on map